denoland/manual/getting_started/web_frameworks.md

 Deno itself supports JSX and TypeScript out-of-the-box (and therefore Ultra does as well), but they don't work in the browser.
-Ultra takes over the task of transpiling JSK and TypeScript to regular JavaScript.
+Ultra takes over the task of transpiling JSX and TypeScript to regular JavaScript.

 Other highlights of Ultra include: